mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

   ![MAMP](Browsers.png)

 *  **IP address**
-   If this field is left empty or contains an `*` Apache will use one of the computer's IP addresses to access this host.
+   If this field is left empty or contains an `*` the web server will use one of the computer's IP addresses to access this host.
    If you want to choose which of the IP addresses should be associated with a host, then select it from the pop up menu.

 *  **Port#**